100472175/FSDB-oracle-arm/README.md

 [LINK](x86-64-method.md)

 ## Option 2: Docker and ARM DB
-The second option is not yet fully tested, but it seems easier to run, but takes ages to build the continer (10m +) [LINK](arm-method.md)
+The second option is not yet fully tested, but it seems easier to run, but takes ages to build the continer (14m+ on an M1) [LINK](arm-method.md)